Frequently Asked Questions

-The Heron blocks have a straight split texture with a beveled face producing clean straight lines.
+The Heron blocks have a straight split texture with a bevelled face producing clean straight lines.
 The accessories include corners, end blocks and caps to finish off the system.
 The sand blended colours and darker tones enable any landscaping design from contemporary to the more traditional to be accommodated.

 What if my retaining wall is over 800mm high?

-What is the size of the blocks?
+What is the size of the Heron block?